Rachel66666/DNA_Performer/README.md

 ### Code

-- .model: DNA_Performer, DNA_Transformer, DNA_CNN models we implemented
+- `.model`: DNA_Performer, DNA_Transformer, DNA_CNN models we implemented
-- .autoencoder: Autoencoder
+- `.autoencoder`: Autoencoder
-- .performer_pytorch: Performer embedding layers developed by Lucidrains and his colleague
+- `.performer_pytorch`: Performer embedding layers developed by Lucidrains and his colleague
 - Training and Testing for MLM and Downstream are in home directory

 ### Task